dericcain/react-tiny-feature-switch/README.md

 # React Tiny Feature Switch

-🚗 A feature-packed, tiny, fast (~900B) React Feature Toggle
+🚗 A feature-packed, tiny (~900B), fast React Feature Toggle

 > This project uses React Hooks, so you need at least React version 16.8